Shaken baby syndrome

-Retinal hemorrhage (bleeding) occurs in around 85% of SBS cases and the severity of retinal hemorrhage correlates with severity of head injury.
-The type of retinal bleeds are often believed to be particularly characteristic of this condition, making the finding useful in establishing the diagnosis.
+Some experts state that retinal hemorrhage (bleeding) being a common symptom is based on circular reasoning and selection bias.
+RHs are very rare when infants are actually witnessed to have been shaken.
+The type of retinal bleeds are often believed to be particularly characteristic of this condition, making the finding useful in establishing the diagnosis, although the former studies may suggest the contrary.